 The golden run won him the Arjuna Award in 2008, ICC Test Player of the Year award in 2009 and also took him to the top of the ICC Test batting rankings briefly in 2009.

-In ODIs, he scored eight hundreds between the 2007 and 2011 World Cup, the third most in this period.
+In ODIs, he scored eight hundreds between the 2007 and the 2011 World Cup, the third most in this period.
 He struck 150 twice.
 With two hundreds, Gambhir was the highest run-scorer in the CB series in Australia in 2008, the tri-series victory which marked the resurgence of a new era under MS Dhoni.
-He was also the second highest run-scorer overall between the 2007 and 2011 World Cup.
+He was also the second highest run-scorer overall between the 2007 and the 2011 World Cup.